 The BESS components will be off-loaded from low-bed transport trucks and installed using cranes, boom trucks, forklifts, rubber-tired loaders, rubber-tired backhoes, and other small- to medium-sized construction equipment, as needed.
-Equipment foundations for the energy storage system will either be poured concrete or driven pilings.
+Equipment foundations for the energy storage system will be driven steel pilings.